 Taking care of your senior cat

-Greencross Vets recommend that healthy older cats be examined by a qualified veterinarian twice a year.
-Pets age much faster than we do and six months for a senior cat is similar to three years for us, which is a significant amount of time for health problems to develop.
+Greencross Vets recommend that healthy older cats be examined by a veterinarian twice a year.
+Pets age much faster than we do and six months for a senior cat is similar to about three years for us, which is a significant amount of time for health problems to develop.
 Taking your cat to the vet for regular check-ups will help to detect problems earlier, resulting in a happier and healthier feline friend.

 Here are some senior cat health care tips:

-- encourage your cat to exercise to maintain healthy body weight, stimulate their mind, and keep reflexes sharp
+- Encourage your cat to exercise to maintain healthy body weight, stimulate their mind, and keep reflexes sharp

-- always pay attention to changes in your cat; they hide their feelings well, so if they’re ill or something is wrong, it can be hard to identify
+- Always pay attention to changes in your cat; they hide their feelings well, so if they’re ill or something is wrong, it can be hard to identify

 Some of these signs may include:

-- excessive thirst or urination
+- excessive thirst and/or urination